Giving places new purpose to strengthen Hamilton County communities

 Milton Davis is a lifelong resident of Cass Avenue.
 He’s watched many homes on the street deteriorate and get torn down after the Great Recession and foreclosure crisis.
 In 2016, he decided he wanted to do something about it.

-Additional Landbank Programs and Tools
+Landbank Programs and Resources

 High School Students Gain Real World Experience Building Homes